Digital Forensics for iOS Devices

 One advantage that iOS devices have over Android devices is that in order to install spyware on them, iOS devices must be jailbroken.
 “Jailbreaking” a device means using software exploits within the device’s operating system in order to remove certain restrictions on the device.
 This can be useful in many ways, but also adversely affects the security of the device.
 Spyware is typically used to track the device activities of the owner and is commonly seen in cases of overbearing (or even malicious) employers, abusive partners, and similar undesirable situations.
 If you need to know if an iPhone has been jailbroken, we can help.

-With our world-class digital forensics experts and the right tools to handle difficult cases, use Gillware Digital Forensics for all your iOS forensics needs.
-To get started, follow the link below to request an initial consultation with Gillware Digital Forensics.
+With our world-class digital forensics experts and the right tools to handle difficult cases, we can assist for all your iOS forensics needs.